codingo/VHostScan/README.md

 ```

 Dependencies will then be installed and VHostScan will be added to your path.
 If there is an issue regarding
-running `python setup.py build_ext`, you will need to reinstall `numpy` using `pip uninstall numpy` and `pip install numpy==1.12.0`.
+running `python3 setup.py build_ext`, you will need to reinstall `numpy` using `pip uninstall numpy` and `pip install numpy==1.12.0`.
 This should resolve the issue as there are sometimes issues with numpy being installed through setup.py.

 # Usage